ROCm-DS/hipDF/docs/install/BUILD.md

 # Building and installing hipDF from source

-> [!IMPORTANT]
-> The following section walks you through all necessary steps for the build process.
+The following topic walks you through all necessary steps for building hipDF from source files.
-> For your convenience, we condensed the steps for the full installation including python enablement also into the
-> [install_hipdf.sh](install_hipdf.sh) script.
-Read and edit the
-> script carefully to adapt the environment variables for your installation.
+For your convenience, the steps for the full installation including python enablement are condensed into the [install_hipdf.sh](install_hipdf.sh) script.
+Read and edit the script carefully to adapt the environment variables for your installation.

-In the following, we give a detailed overview on how to build the C++ components, how to run the tests and the benchmarks, and how to build the full hipDF installation including the Python layer.
+The following provides detailed instructions on how to build the C++ components, how to run the tests and the benchmarks, and how to build the full hipDF installation including the Python layer.

 ## Build procedure for the C++ components

-Building the C++/HIP components of hipDF can be achieved via the following command
+Building the C++/HIP components of hipDF can be achieved via the following command:

 ```bash
 ./build.sh libcudf tests benchmarks